Hermes + Agent Ops / Foundation

 01

-Explain the video's core claim as: Use a chat interface as an agent control surface, but keep the actual value in tools, context, and verification.
+State the transcript-backed claim in your own words: Use a chat interface as an agent control surface, but keep the actual value in tools, context, and verification.

 02